MenkeTechnologies/zpwr/README.md

 Once you reach the oh-my-zsh prompt, type ```logout```, ```exit``` or type Control-D to return to installer script.

+You need to change the Terminal font to support the Powerline triangles and other special characters in the PowerLevel 9k font.

+The installer installs Hack Nerd Font on the Mac with Homebrerw and Powerline Symbols on Linux.

 Change line 18 in ~/.shell_aliases_functions.sh

 ```export GITHUB_ACCOUNT='MenkeTechnologies'```